EmbryoClock/ChickElong/README.md

 ### Reproducible data analysis

-1. To **re-run the analysis**, run the code provided in the various RMarkdown notebooks: `chick_elong_[analysis_name].Rmd` files.
+1. To **re-run the analysis**, run the code provided in the RMarkdown notebooks for each of the analysis performed:
+    `chick_elong_[analysis_name].Rmd` files.

-2. To **inspect the data analysis performed**, just download and open the .html files from each analysis in your favorite browser:
+2. To just **inspect the data analysis performed**, please download and open in your favorite browser the `.html` files from each analysis:
     `chick_elong_[analysis_name].html` files.